SwedbankPay/developer.swedbankpay.com/_includes/payment-order-reversal-3-1.md

 ## Reversal v3.1

-This transaction is used when a captured payment needs to be reversed.
+This transaction is used when a `Capture` or `Sale` payment needs to be reversed.

 Please note that you have a maximum of 5 **consecutive** failed attempts at a reversal.
 The payment will be locked after this, and you need to contact us for